AyeshaniWeerasooriya/Backend-Development-Roadmap-Beginner-to-Advanced/1 - Basics/02-Version-Control/README.md

 Branching & Merging: Allows you to work on new features or bug fixes in isolated branches, and then merge them into the main codebase when ready.

 Collaboration: Supports team collaboration through platforms like GitHub, GitLab, and Bitbucket.

+##  Common Git Commands:
+git init: Initializes a new Git repository.

+git clone: Makes a copy of a remote repository.

+git add: Stages changes to be committed.

+git commit: Saves changes to the local repository.

+git push: Uploads local commits to a remote repository.

+git pull: Downloads updates from a remote repository.

+git status: Shows the status of changes in the working directory.

+git log: Shows the commit history.